Charlie Kirk, a prominent conservative activist and Trump ally, dies after shooting at Utah campus event

 Having co-founded Turning Point in 2012 at the age of 18, Kirk was a prominent supporter of Trump who courted young voters and used his network of nonprofits to seek to turn out voters on campuses and churches for Trump in 2024.

-Kirk was answering a question at the event when a single pop was heard.
-Video taken by attendees shows the crowd screaming as Kirk recoiled in his seat and appeared to reach for his neck.

 Among those in attendance was former US Rep. Jason Chaffetz, a Utah Republican.
 He said on Fox News he was at the event with his wife, daughter and son-in-law.
-He said Kirk “came out, he was throwing hats, riling up the crowd,” and then started taking questions before the shot rang out.
+He said Kirk “came out, he was throwing hats, riling up the crowd.”

 “I was watching Charlie.
 I can’t say that I saw blood.
 I can’t say that I saw him get hit, but I did see him fall immediately backwards into his left,” he said.